Oregon Ducks football: Dan Lanning era (2022–present)

 On December 11, 2021, Georgia defensive coordinator Dan Lanning was named the 35th head coach at the University of Oregon, replacing Mario Cristobal after his departure to become the head coach at the University of Miami.
 Despite no prior head coaching experience, Lanning arrived in Eugene with a reputation as a great defensive coach who had mentored many great players during his time at Georgia.
-The Ducks would finish their first season under Lanning as head coach with a 10-3 record, winning the 2022 Holiday Bowl against North Carolina 28-27.
+The Ducks would finish their first season under Lanning as head coach with a 10–3 record, winning the 2022 Holiday Bowl against North Carolina 28–27.

+In 2024, Lanning finished his third year (and Oregon's inaugural year in the Big Ten Conference) with a 13-0 record, and subsequently handled Penn State in the Big Ten Championship game.
+For the first time in program history, Oregon was ranked No. 1 in the College Football Playoff rankings at the end of the regular season.
+However, they would lose their College Football Playoff quarterfinal match at the Rose Bowl to the Ohio State Buckeyes.

 Conference affiliations

 Oregon has been a member of the following conferences.